 It is well known that games tend to arouse addiction.
-Especially children are more likely to play games.
-If there be only one thing to define the most critical aspect of learning, it should be to add new skills, improving the knowledge of your learners.
+Children are significantly more likely to play games.
+If there is only one thing to define the most critical aspect of learning, it should be to add new skills, improving your learners' knowledge.

 But how useful is that knowledge if it is not recognized?
-Another advantage of gamification in learning is the natural height it can give us, and the impact that ‘high’ has on the retention of knowledge.
-When our brain wants to reward us, it releases dopamine into our bodies, so when we win a game or achieve something important to us, we feel good.
+Another advantage of gamification in learning is the natural height it can give us and the impact that 'high' has on knowledge retention.
+When our brain wants to reward us, it releases dopamine into our bodies, so we feel good when we win a game or achieve something meaningful.

 This becomes addictive to us.
 Gradually we do want more and more.
-The feeling of having knowledge about different industries and topics we are interested in is great, isn’t it?
+Knowing different industries and topics, we are interested in is great.

 #3 Increasing Engagement

-Gamification in e-learning offers the opportunity for learners to engage with content in an informal but at the same time an effective learning environment.
+Gamification in e-learning offers the opportunity for learners to engage with content in an informal but, at the same time, effective learning environment.
 If learners get excited about learning, they are more likely to hold on to the information.

 The competition between groups or individual learners makes the process even more motivational.
-Everyone tends to be the first to provide the right answer.
+Everyone tends to be the first to provide the correct answer.
 Accordingly, learners work on improving their knowledge.

 When learning through teacher-student games, learners see the numerical or any form of results through a progress bar.
-They know the active scores and also shape a general idea about what is coming next.
-Accordingly, they get ready for the next step.
-Gamified learning makes the progress visible via:
+They know the active scores and shape a general idea about what is coming next.
+Accordingly, they prepare for the next step.
+Gamified learning makes progress visible via: